Brianhuynh97/Flow-simulations-with-Trixi.jl-and-SPARTA/README.md

 - SPARTA runs:
   - `Kn = 1e-3` smoke case completed for 200 steps in `runs/sparta_smoke_kn1e-3/`
   - `Kn = 1e-2` production case completed on `2026-07-08` in `runs/sparta_kn1e-2/`

-The remaining project work is now mostly report assembly and figure generation from the stored Trixi and SPARTA outputs.